Stanford997/seprojects-cs673a2f24_team5/team.md

 Hi, I'm Zhen Cao from China.
 This is my second year studying at BU.
 I am interested in generative AI and my current research focus is on how generative AI can contribute to the medical field.

 ## Andy Zhou
+Hi, I'm Zihan Zhou from China.
+This is my second year at BU.
+I have worked on AI chess and RAG before, my research focus is on data analysis.